On the integral cohomology of real toric manifolds: Real toric spaces associated to shellable complexes

 Then we require that for all $1\leq i\leq s$, the set of faces of $K_i$ which do not belong to $K_{i-1}$ has a unique minimal element (with respect to inclusion), denoted $r(\sigma_i)$.
 (Formally, we set $K_0=\emptyset$, so $r(\sigma_1)=\emptyset$.)
 The ordering $\sigma_1,\dots,\sigma_s$ of facets of $K$ is called a \emph{shelling} of $K$.
 It is well-known that a shellable simplicial complex is Cohen-Macaulay over any field $\Ff$.

 The goal of this section is to prove the following result, which includes the special case when $K$ is a shellable sphere in Theorem \ref{thm:group}.

-\begin{thm} Let $K$ be an $(n-1)$-dimensional shellable complex, and assume that $\Lambda:(\Zz/2)^m\to (\Zz/2)^n$ is a characteristic function over $K$.
-Then the maps $\Phi_\Lambda$, $\Psi_\Lambda$ in \eqref{eq:map} are surjective and are $2$-truncated isomorphisms (see below for the definition). \end{thm}
+\begin{prop} Let $K$ be an $(n-1)$-dimensional shellable complex, and assume that $\Lambda:(\Zz/2)^m\to (\Zz/2)^n$ is a characteristic function over $K$.
+Then the maps $\Phi_\Lambda$, $\Psi_\Lambda$ in \eqref{eq:map} are surjective and are $2$-truncated isomorphisms (see below for the definition). \end{prop}

 Given an integer $k>0$ and a $\Zz$-module $M$, let

 We say that a $\Zz$-module homomorphism $\phi:M_1\to M_2$ is a \emph{$k$-truncated isomorphism} if it induces an isomorphism of quotients